netlify/jekyll-gdrive/README.md

 ## Usage

-Before you can access any data from GDrive you need to get an access token.
+Before you can access any data from GDrive you need to configure your GDrive API credentials.
 After installing the plugin, run:

     $ bundle exec jekyll gdrive

-And follow the instructions to create an application in Google's developer console and generate an access token.
+And follow the instructions to create an application in Google's developer console and generate a refresh token.

 Once you have the token, you need to set it up as an environment variable before running `jekyll build`.
+The GDrive plugin will give you an export statement you can use to setup your environment:

-    $ export GDRIVE_TOKEN=<your gdrive token>
+    $ export GDRIVE=<client_id>:<client_secret>:<your gdrive token>

 You'll also need to configure the plugin to use the right spreadsheet.